CyrilCermak/modular_architecture_on_ios/README.md

 [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

 The third in the compilation process is the **clang importer**.
-This is the well-known bridging of C/ObjC languages to the Swift API's and wise versa.
+This is the well-known bridging of C/ObjC languages to the Swift API’s and wise versa.

 ### SIL generation